LLP@Técnico - Fall 2020

 The objective of LLP@Tecnico course is to make students act as entrepreneurs and experience the challenges of finding and executing a new business opportunity, design a business model and apply agile engineering and customer development.

-This course provides real world, hands-on learning on what it’s like to actually start a company.
+This course provides real-world, hands-on learning on what it's like to actually start a company.
 This class is not about how to write a business plan.
-It’s not an exercise on how smart you are in a classroom, how well you write code or what your patent is, or how well you use the research library to size markets.
-And the end result is not a PowerPoint pitch deck for a VC “demo day.”
-And it is most definitely not an incubator where you come to build the “hot idea” that you have in mind.
+It's not an exercise on how smart you are in a classroom, how well you write code or what your patent is, or how well you use the research library to size markets.
+And the end result is not a PowerPoint pitch deck for a VC or a demo day, and it is most definitely not an incubator where you come to build the hot idea that you have in mind.

-This is a practical class – essentially a lab, not a theory or “book” class.
-Our goal, within the constraints of a classroom and a limited amount of time, is to create an entrepreneurial experience for you with all of the pressures and demands of the real world in an early stage startup.
+This is a practical course is essentially a lab, not a theory or book class.
+Our goal, within the constraints of a classroom and a limited amount of time, is to create an entrepreneurial experience for you with all of the pressures and demands of the real world in an early-stage startup.
 The class is designed to give you the experience of how to work as a team and turn an idea into a company.

 You will be getting your hands dirty talking to customers, partners, and competitors, as you encounter the chaos and uncertainty of how a startup actually works.
 You'll practice evidence-based entrepreneurship as you learn how to use a business model to brainstorm each part of a company and customer development to get out of the classroom to see whether anyone other than you would want/use your product.
 Finally, based on the customer and market feedback you gathered, you will use agile development to rapidly iterate your product to build something customers would actually use and buy.
 Each block will be a new adventure outside the classroom as you test each part of your business model and then share the hard-earned knowledge with the rest of the class.This is a limited capacity elective course offered to several IST's academic programs.